gazebosim/docs/tutorials/sensor/sensor_demo.md

 </ignition>
 ```

 The launch file is an XML file.
 We simply define what commands will run under the `<executable>` tag.
 The first command is `ign gazebo sensor_tutorial.sdf` which launches the world.
-And the second command is `./build/lidar_node` which runs the `lidar_node`. save the file as `sensor_launch.ign`, and then run it using the following command.
+And the second command is `./build/lidar_node` which runs the `lidar_node`.
+Save the file as `sensor_launch.ign`, and then run it using the following command.

 `ign launch sensor_launch.ign`

-Hurray we have our robot now moving and avoid the wall.
+Hurray, we have our robot now moving and avoiding the wall.